IS DONOR SPERM AVAILABLE AT PIVET?

 Please contact the Donor Coordinator to discuss your treatment requirements.

 All recipients wishing to participate in the donor program are required to undergo a full medical examination, including ultrasound and screening blood tests.
 Donor recipients are required to participate in a counselling session with the Clinical Psychologist.
 Donor recipients are encouraged to consult with PIVET’s Clinical Geneticist.

-Anonymous Donor Sperm
+Unknown Donor Sperm

-The waiting list for anonymous donor sperm is open to heterosexual couples (married or defacto), single women and same sex couples.
+The waiting list for unknown donor sperm is open to heterosexual couples (married or defacto), single women and same sex couples.
 To be included on the waiting list, potential recipients must be PIVET patients and have completed the counselling requirement.
 When an offer of donor sperm is made, that sperm has cleared the quarantine requirement and is ready to utilise in a treatment cycle.
 A non-identifying profile will be offered to recipients to assist them to choose an appropriate donor.